The Family Violence Scheme is a specialised scheme to support people affected by family violence within the fines system.

 The scheme allows people to apply to Fines Victoria to have their infringement fines withdrawn if family violence substantially contributed to the offence or it is not safe for them to name the responsible person.

 To access the Family Violence Scheme, a person must:

 - have been issued an infringement notice for an offence*, and

-- show they were a victim survivor of family violence, and
+- show they are a victim survivor of family violence, and

-- show that the family violence substantially contributed to the person:
+- show that the family violence substantially contributed to the person not being able to:

 * Please note: The following fines are excluded from the Family Violence Scheme:

 - fines issued by a court